Kaseddie-Labs-LTD-AI/kaseddie-cairo-foundations/README.md

 A secure, production-ready foundation for Kaseddie AI's Web3 components, built on Cairo/Starknet with a React/TypeScript frontend.
 Developed in public with best practices.

+## Table of Contents
+Project Overview
+Features
+Prerequisites
+Setup Instructions
+Contract Details
+Testing
+Deploying to Sepolia

+## Project Overview
+This project is a hands-on exploration of Starknet smart contract development using Cairo.
+It includes:
+A UserVault contract for managing user deposits, withdrawals, KYC verification, and strategy activation.
+Unit tests using Snforge to ensure contract functionality.
+Deployment scripts using Starkli for the Starknet Sepolia testnet.

+## Features
+UserVault Contract:
+.
+Deposit and withdraw funds (tracked as u256).
+.
+KYC verification for users (owner-only).
+.
+Strategy activation for verified users.
+.
+Event emission for deposits, withdrawals, verifications, and strategy activations.
+.
+Testing: Comprehensive Snforge tests covering deposits, withdrawals, KYC, and access control.
+.
+Deployment: Deployed to Starknet Sepolia testnet using Starkli.

 ## Project Structure
 - `cairo-contracts/`: Starknet smart contracts (e.g., `UserVault`) built with Cairo.
 - `frontend/`: Vite + React + TypeScript app for user interaction with contracts.